Therapeutic Yoga,

 Yoga Posture Basics :: Savasana / Corpse Pose with modifications

-Savasana (corpse pose) is a resting pose that is usually used to help us to let go at the end of our yoga practice.
-It helps to calm the mind, and induces a sense of relaxation.
-You can also use savasana at any point in your yoga practice to integrate ...
+Savasana (corpse pose) is a resting pose often used to help us let go at the end of our yoga practice.
+It helps calm the mind and induce relaxation.
+You can also use savasana at any point in your yoga practice to integrate the movement and practices you’ve done or ...

 Read More